-Before we take a look at famous examples of alliteration in poems, find at where you're at in your process of understanding:
+Before we take a look at famous examples of alliteration in poems, find at where you are in your process of understanding:

-- Know the definition: The repetition of consonant sounds at the beginning of words.
+- Know the definition: Alliteration is the repetition of consonant sounds at the beginning of words.
 Simply knowing the definition, however, is not sufficient.